Left Ecology Freedom: Road to the 2013 general election

-In 2011 and 2012 the party offered a strong competition to the Democratic Party (PD) in coalition primaries in many cities.
+In 2011 and 2012, the party offered a strong competition to the Democratic Party (PD) in coalition primaries in many cities.
 In May 2011 Giuliano Pisapia and Massimo Zedda, who had been supported by SEL in primaries, were elected mayors of Milan and Cagliari, respectively.
 The party gained 5% in Milan, 6% in Turin, 10% in Bologna, 6% in Trieste, 4% in Naples and 7% in Cagliari.

 In occasion of the 2011 referendums of June 2011 (on the abrogation of a law allowing the construction of nuclear power plants in Italy, the abrogation of a law allowing the privatisation of water management and the abrogation of so-called "legitimate impediment"), SEL gave full support to the "yes" committees.
-In May 2012 Marco Doria, another independent close to SEL, was elected Mayor of Genoa.
+In May 2012, Marco Doria, another independent close to SEL, was elected Mayor of Genoa.

-In August 2012 Vendola announced his bid for the primary election in order to select the candidate for Prime Minister of the PD-led centre-left coalition in the 2013 general election.
-On 25 November Vendola won 15.6% of the vote and came third behind Democrats Pier Luigi Bersani (44.9%) and Matteo Renzi (35.5%).
+In August 2012, Vendola announced his bid for the primary election in order to select the candidate for Prime Minister of the PD-led centre-left coalition in the 2013 general election.
+On 25 November of the same year, Vendola won 15.6% of the vote and came third behind Democrats Pier Luigi Bersani (44.9%) and Matteo Renzi (35.5%).
 In the run-off Vendola supported Bersani, who defeated Renzi 60.9% to 39.1%.
 SEL selected its candidates for the election through a closed primary in December 2012.

 2013 general election

 In the 2013 general election, which took place in February 2013, the party was part of the centre-left Italy.
 Common Good coalition, which supported PD leader Pier Luigi Bersani as candidate for Prime Minister.
 In the election SEL won 3.2% of the vote, returning 37 deputies and 7 senators.
 In its Trentino-Alto Adige/Südtirol's list SEL included some representatives of the Greens of South Tyrol: one of them, Florian Kronbichler, was elected to the Chamber.

-On 16 March 2013 Laura Boldrini, an independent member of SEL, was elected President of the Chamber of Deputies.
+On 16 March 2013, Laura Boldrini, an independent member of SEL, was elected President of the Chamber of Deputies.

-In September SEL expressed its intention to join the Party of European Socialists (PES), however in January 2014 the party finally endorsed Alexis Tsipras, leader of the Greek Coalition of the Radical Left (Syriza) and standard-bearer of the Party of European Left in the 2014 European Parliament election, as their chosen candidate for President of the European Commission, and contested the election within The Other Europe electoral list.
+In September 2013, SEL expressed its intention to join the Party of European Socialists (PES), however in January 2014, the party finally endorsed Alexis Tsipras, leader of the Greek Coalition of the Radical Left (Syriza) and standard-bearer of the Party of European Left in the 2014 European Parliament election, as their chosen candidate for President of the European Commission, and contested the election within The Other Europe electoral list.